 - Job growth in Montgomery declined by 0.3% last year, according to Forbes.

 - Unemployment rate in Montgomery is 7.3% and has steadily declined over the past year, based on research from the U.S. Bureau of Labor Statistics.

-- Median family income in Montgomery is $59,700 as reported by the Montgomery Chamber of Commerce.
+- Median family income in Montgomery is $51,074, about the same as the amount in Alabama.

-- Cost of living in Montgomery is 8% below the national average and ranks lowest among the other Southeastern state capital cities, according to the Chamber.
+- Cost of living in Montgomery is 8% below the national average and ranks lowest among the other Southeastern state capital cities, according to Forbes.

 - Key industries in the greater Montgomery area include military and defense, advanced manufacturing, cyber & tech, medical, and automotive.